defc0n1/mail-surveyor/README.md

 for an incredibly beautiful front-end framework.
 All the beauty is theirs, the ugliness is me slowly learning it...

-[date.format.js](http://blog.stevenlevithan.com/archives/date-time-format) for a _really_ compact date formatting lib.
+[Steven Levithan's date.format.js](http://blog.stevenlevithan.com/archives/date-time-format) for a _really_ compact date formatting lib.

+[Mark Dotto's HTML/CSS guide](http://mdo.github.io/code-guide/), because you need consistency for sanity.